Note:

 Problem 9.1d:

-Answer: There are an infinite number of solutions: and are the exact solutions, and and x are the approximate solutions.
+There are an infinite number of solutions:

 Solution: To solve for x, first isolate the tangent term.